GeorgeBPrice/PythonReportingAPI/README.md

 ### Prerequisites

 - Python 3.11
-- Docker Containers
+- Docker (if running containerised, can run in localhost too)
-- Kubernetes (MiniKube or Azure Kubernetes Service)
+- Kubernetes (if running in MiniKube or Azure Kubernetes Service)
-- GitLab Runner (if testing CI/CD)
 - Quarto (Install from [Quarto's website](https://quarto.org))
 - GPT API Key